Welcome to our Homepage

 Theo Driessen introduced this method at the St Jozef School and founded the St Jozef Choir in 1929.
 The choir was so successful that it effectively became a demonstration choir for the Ward-method.
 Demonstrations and public classes were given as far away as Bern.
 In Paris, the choir appeared for Enesco.

 In the early years the repertoire consisted mainly of the dances from the village of Headington with a few from Bampton.
-After the first contact with England in 1975, the repertoire was expanded to include Fieldtown, Lichfield and Brackley.
+After the first contact with England in 1975, the repertoire was expanded to include Fieldtown, Lichfield Brackley and Bledington.
 To bring the wheel full circle, in recent years, the Headington dances have been polished up to a high standard of performance.
-The current repertoire can be seen by clicking here.